55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Juicy and semi-hard with no fibers

-These mangoes are available throughout the season.
+Neelam mangoes are available throughout the season.
 Though the tastiest ones come in the month of June when monsoons occur.
-They are grown all over the world.
+They are highly relished by mango fans across India but are primarily grown in Andhra Pradesh, Karnataka, and Tamil Nadu.

 23. Banganpalli/Safeda